MS Therapy Co-Pay Assistance

 Here are a few ways that we can lend a helping hand:

 - We can conduct a benefits investigation to determine what your out-of-pocket costs might be for COPAXONE®.

 - We provide pharmacy benefits research to help determine the most convenient way for you to receive Teva's COPAXONE®.

 - We can assist in navigating Medicare Part D.

 - We’re here to help if you have an insurance change, whether it is new insurance, a change in benefits, or a change in your pharmacy.

-The good news is that, if you have commercial or private insurance, you may qualify to pay little to nothing out of pocket for your 3-times-a-week COPAXONE® 40 mg with COPAXONE Co-Pay Solutions® We’ll help answer your questions about insurance and financial solutions related to taking COPAXONE®.
-Terms and Conditions apply.*
+The good news is that eligible patients pay as little as $0 for COPAXONE®.* We'll help answer your questions about insurance and financial solutions related to taking COPAXONE®.

 Shared Solutions® Patient Access Specialist

 About The Author

-Ashley R. is a Benefits Specialist with Teva’s Shared Solutions®.
-She has specialized in multiple sclerosis for 8 years and has over 21 years of insurance verification and customer service experience.
+Ashley R. has specialized in multiple sclerosis for 8 years and has over 21 years of insurance verification and customer service experience.